As our everyday lives get more and more intertwined with the internet, we are spending more time online.

 The last thing you want is to be wondering “will my VPN work?” every time you load up your VPN.

 Frequently Asked Questions

-People often ask whether VPNs are legal.
+People often ask whether using a VPN is legal.

 There is a perception that because they offer privacy and security that can be useful for hackers and online criminals, VPNs must be illegal too.